 - e.
 A student who on a short-term suspension shall not be permitted to be on school grounds without the express permission of the Principal. - 2.
 Long-Term Suspension: A long-term suspension means an exclusion from school and any school functions for a period of more than five school days but less then twenty school days.
 A student who on a long-term suspension shall not be permitted to be on school grounds without the express permission of the Principal.
 A notice will be given to the student and the parents/guardian when the Principal recommends a long-term suspension.
 The notice will include a description of the procedures for long-term suspension; the procedures will be those set forth in the Student Discipline Act. - 3.
 Expulsion: - Meaning of Expulsion.
 Expulsion means exclusion from attendance in all a. schools, grounds and activities of or within the system for a period not to exceed the remainder of the semester in which it took effect unless the misconduct occurred (a) within ten school days prior to the end of the first semester, in which case the expulsion shall remain in effect through the second semester, or (b) within ten school days prior to the end of the second semester, in which case the expulsion shall remain in effect for summer school and the first semester of the following school year, or (c) unless the expulsion is for conduct specified in these rules or in law as permitting or requiring a longer removal, in which case the expulsion shall remain in effect for the period specified therein.
 Such action may be modified or terminated by the school district at any time during the expulsion period.
 A student who has been expelled shall not be permitted to be on school grounds without the express permission of the Principal.
 A notice will be given to the student and the parents/guardian when the Principal recommends an expulsion.
 The notice will include a description of the procedures for expulsion; the procedures will be those set forth in the Student Discipline Act. - b.
 Suspensions Pending Hearing.
-When a notice of intent to discipline a student by long-term suspension, expulsion, or mandatory reassignment is filed with the superintendent, the student may be suspended by the principal until the date the long-term suspension, expulsion, or mandatory reassignment takes effect if no hearing is requested or, if a hearing is requested, the date the hearing examiner makes the report of his or her findings and a recommendation of the action to be taken to the superintendent, if the principal determines that the student must be suspended immediately to prevent or substantially reduce the risk of (a) interference with an educational function or school purpose or (b) a personal injury to the student himself or herself, other students, school employees, or school volunteers.
+When a notice of intent to discipline a student by long-term suspension, expulsion, or mandatory reassignment is filed with the superintendent, the student may be suspended by the principal until the date the long-term suspension, expulsion, or mandatory reassignment takes effect if the principal determines that the student must be suspended immediately to prevent or substantially reduce the risk of (a) interference with an educational function or school purpose or (b) a personal injury to the student himself or herself, other students, school employees, or school volunteers.
+If the student is suspended pending the outcome of the hearing, the student may complete classwork and homework, including, but not limited to, examinations missed during the period of suspension.
+During this period, the student will not be required to attend the alternative programs for expelled students in order to complete classwork or homework.